There’s No Financial Literacy Gender Gap Amongst 10-14-Year-Old’s!

 The money habits and beliefs we develop in childhood are incredibly stable – so helping kids develop productive ones in the first place, doesn’t only help them in real-time, it has tremendous future value.
 There’s a huge ripple effect!

-In 40 short years, the adoption of regular toothbrushing (soldiers brought the habit home to their families after the second world war) moved oral cavities from an early onset childhood disease to a late-onset adult disease.
+In 40 short years, regular toothbrushing (soldiers brought the habit home to their families after the Second World War) moved oral cavities from an early-onset childhood disease to a late-onset adult disease.
 Many of our grandparents had a full set of dentures.
 Most of our contemporaries hardly have any cavities!

-Thinking before buying is as easy-to-teach, powerful and therefore sticky as regular toothbrushing.
-Anyway you count it, 40 years is 129 years less than the 169 it’s reportedly going to take to close the money gender gap at present.
-So let’s put the pedal to the floor on this issue.
-We can begin by recognizing that when we’re still just kids, we all have way more in common, than not.
+Thinking before buying is as easy to teach, powerful, and therefore sticky as regular toothbrushing.
+Anyway, you count it: 40 years is 129 years less than the 169 years it’s reportedly going to take to close the money gender gap at present.
+So, let’s put the pedal to the floor on this issue.
+We can begin by recognizing that when we’re still just kids, we all have way more in common than not.

 To learn more, click on the green or pink buttons below.